 If your child is afraid of spiders, you may want to start reading a book on spiders.

-If your child is afraid to speak in front of a group.
-Give him and opportunity to talk on his favorite topic at the next family reunion.
+If your child is afraid to speak in front of a group, he could talk about his favourite toy at the next family reunion.

 Teach Positive Phrases for self-validation

 This strategy has worked wonders for my elder son.
 And he still follows it.

 Teach your child positive monologues.
 Like the little engine that could get there, teach your child to repeat a positive phrase.

 This will help them overcome their fear.
 Phrases like …” I know I can do it” or “I am brave and not afraid” can help your child feel strong when he is afraid or anxious.

 Teach your child to imagine that he is in a nice, relaxing place, a place where he feels safe.